CharlesSchimmel/md-graph/README.md

 [Zettlr](https://www.zettlr.com/), [Obsidian](https://obsidian.md/), or
 [Neuron](https://obsidian.md/)) notes.

+md-graph seeks to enrich an existing library of interlinked notes but not change how notes are written for the sake of its use.
+This enables interoperation with other note systems as well as respecting note libraries that strive for simplicity to remain evergreen.

 ## Usage
 ```
 md-graph - A utility for graph operations on a collection of markdown files